-- From the perspective to increasing its medium- to long-term corporate value, (1) net income attributable to owners of the parent, (2) ROA, (3) ROE, and (4) TSR against TOPIX growth rate, which MHC has set as numerical goals, etc. in the Medium-term Management Plan, are set as indicators (KPIs) for the performance evaluation. - By using a trust framework, MHC's shares, etc. corresponding to share conversion points, which are calculated using the following formula, are provided.
+- From the perspective of increasing its corporate value over the medium to long term, (1) net income attributable to owners of the parent, (2) ROA, (3) ROE, and (4) TSR against TOPIX growth rate, which MHC has set as numerical targets, etc. in the Medium-term Management Plan, are set as indicators (KPIs) for the performance evaluation. - By using a trust framework, MHC's shares, etc. corresponding to share conversion points, which are calculated using the following formula, are provided.
 Specifically, one share of MHC or a corresponding amount of cash per point is delivered.
 In principle, the portion of MHC's shares possessed in the trust are converted into cash value therein, and compensation is provided in the form of Company shares and cash at a percentage of 50:50.